Field Matters: A Lightweight LLM-enhanced Method for CTR Prediction: Methodology

 where $P_{LLM} \left(F_k \mid \mathcal P(f^k_j)\right)$ represents the LLM's probability of generating the correct field description $F_k$ given the prompt $\mathcal P(f^k_j)$.
 This loss improves the LLM's ability to capture field-feature correlations, injecting domain knowledge and enabling the generation of higher-quality semantic representations.

 Besides the language generative loss, we find the contrastive loss \cite{he2020momentum} is also effective:

-where $cos(\cdot)$ denotes the cosine similarity function, $\tau$ is the temperature parameter and $En(\cdot)$ are the LLM's encodings of the language descriptions, respectively.
+where $cos(\cdot)$ denotes the cosine similarity function, $\tau$ is the temperature parameter and $\mathcal{E}(\cdot)$ are the LLM's encodings of the language descriptions, respectively.

 The contrastive loss is designed to align the semantic embeddings of prompts with their corresponding answers, thereby effectively injecting feature-field correlation knowledge in embeddings.
-Since the contrastive loss operates directly on embeddings, which are subsequently used to enhance CTR models, this work prioritizes the use of contrastive loss and empirically find slightly better performance than generative loss (Appendix B.2).
+Since the contrastive loss operates directly on embeddings, which are subsequently used to enhance CTR models, this work prioritizes the use of contrastive loss and empirically find slightly better performance than generative loss (see Appendix~\ref{sec:appendix-Fine-tuning} for details).

-After fine-tuning, the LLM's encodings of field descriptions are distilled:
+After fine-tuning, the LLM's encodings of field descriptions are extracted:

 For convenience, we collect the field embeddings as a matrix $\textbf{H}=\{\textbf{h}_k\}_{k=1}^K$.
 These field embeddings will further utilized to enhance traditional CTR models.